 Asset purchasing programs pump money into the financial system and so make money cheaper and more plentiful.
 In other words, it lowers yields (the cost to borrowers) and adds liquidity (buyers) to markets and the banking system as a whole.

-Just like printing money, it stimulates the economy but eventually it devalues a currency.
+Just like printing money, QE can stimulate the economy but eventually, expanding money supply will devalue a currency.
 It also devalues debt owed to foreign creditors and so can be used to reduce trade deficits and sovereign debt.